richardhundt/shine/README.md

 end
 ```

-However, this can be better achieved using /parameter guards/.
+However, this can be better achieved using _parameter guards_.
 Guards
 are checked against by using the `is` operator, and if they evaluate
 to `false`, an error is raised.